uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 This application batch exports records from ArchivesSpace in EAD, MARCXML, Container Label, or PDF form.
 Additionally, it can run exported EAD records through a series of cleanup processes.
-Lastly, a user can download the XTF version to upload .xml or .pdf files to their instance of XTF.
+Lastly, a user can enable the XTF version to upload .xml or .pdf files to their instance of XTF.

 ![homepage-ead-003](https://user-images.githubusercontent.com/62658840/83671684-1cd20680-a5a3-11ea-96c5-6847d47547ab.gif)